junesirius/junesirius.github.io/_posts/Supernatural/SPN_Cas_BB/SPN-Cas-fixit-whole-novel.md

 >
 > Dean might suggest they might have to prepare themselves for the worst, just in case Jack becomes the second Chuck, they might have to rid him of God power like they did to Chuck or lock him up with MoC.
 Cas furious, they have a bit fight, Dean frustrated (because he thinks he's being realistic), Cas roars "He's my son!"
 Dean: "You don't think he's mine too?"
 Cas surprised, taken aback, he does think Dean doesn't think of Jack so much that way.
 >
 > Dean/Cas make peace, apologize, kiss(?)/hug, look for ways/solutions.
-Cas suggests kill himself so he can go to Empty to investigate what's wrong, Dean red-eye-rimmed refuses.
-Cas: "I'd do anything to save Jack" Dean: "Not if it costs you" They almost start argue hard again, Jack comes.
+Cas suggests kill himself so he can go to Empty to investigate what's wrong, Dean red-eye-rimmed refuses, wouldn't risk losing Cas again.
+Cas: "I'd do anything to save Jack" Dean: "Not if it costs you" They almost start argue hard again, Jack comes. (can't god-proof a place, or they might tried but doesn't work)

 ## Chap 8

 > Dean/Cas stop fighting, a bit panicked and unsure about Jack's attitude, Jack accuses them of breaking rule and bust out of jail.
 Dean/Cas both fight for responsibility ("It's my fault" "No, it's mine"), hoping to take the blame so the other wouldn't be thrown to jail again.
-Jack is a little moved by their willingness to sacrifice for the other, shift a bit from previous coldness, saying it would be pointless of *his* sacrifice to save him if Cas is to go back to Empty again.
+Jack is a little moved by their willingness to sacrifice for the other, start to see the power of love (show it delicately, his little changes), shift a bit from previous coldness, saying it would be pointless of *his* sacrifice to save Cas if Cas is to go back to Empty again.
 Dean asks what happened in the Empty, what did it cost Jack to save Cas.
 Jack tells them the truth.
 >
+> (Jack POV)
+>
 > Jack had to make a deal with Empty to bring Cas back, because God has no power in Empty.
-That's why he's not as strong & compassionate as he should be as God (destiel doesn't realize until now; that's why he couldn't and didn't bring Cas to Dean after he saved Cas, even if he knew perfectly well how important Cas is to Dean and vice versa and wouldn't keep Dean miserable for five years alone ~~(include a reunion scene and a confrontation scene, they appreciate the reunion but question why not earlier)~~)
+That's why he's not as strong & compassionate as he should be as God (Dean/Cas doesn't realize until now, or only had doubt and now confirmed; that's why he couldn't and didn't bring Cas to Dean after he saved Cas, even if he knew perfectly well how important Cas is to Dean and vice versa and wouldn't keep Dean miserable for five years alone ~~(include a reunion scene and a confrontation scene, they appreciate the reunion but question why not earlier)~~)
 >
 > The deal ripped Jack off his feelings and emotions, and a great part of his power.
+>
-(Jack hesitated, Empty: "You think these are more important than Castiel?
+> Jack hesitated, Empty: "You think these are more important than Castiel?
 You can leave him here sleep forever then, keep your little pathetic feelings and power with you, knowing you have this chance once and you didn't take it.
 Imagine what Dean would say to you if he knows one day."
-Jack wants to consult Dean before making the deal, a little torn, know deal is bad, know Cas had made deal for him and Dean isn't happy, already imagining Dean yelling at him, remembering S13 beginning how painful Dean is for missing Cas and angry at him; Empty doesn't let him, this offer is once and only, if he left now, it would never make the same offer again; Empty lets him see sleeping Cas but doesn't let Jack talk to Cas either, maybe even torture Cas in front of him just to pressure Jack, show Jack Empty can do anything to Cas and no one can stop; Jack wants to deal for more than just Cas, wants to bring Gabe and Crowley back too, Empty asks for more to bargain or just simply deny, Jack has to compromise and eventually agree the deal)
+Jack wants to consult Dean before making the deal, a little torn, know deal is bad, know Cas had made deal for him and Dean isn't happy, already imagining Dean yelling at him, remembering S13 beginning how painful Dean is for missing Cas and angry at him (good boy kid Jack still)
+>
+> Empty doesn't let him, this offer is once and only, if he left now, it would never make the same offer again
+>
+> Empty lets him see sleeping Cas but doesn't let Jack talk to Cas either, maybe even torture Cas in front of him just to pressure Jack, show Jack Empty can do anything to Cas and no one can stop
+>
+> Jack wants to deal for more than just Cas, wants to bring Gabe back too (and Crowley too maybe, he never meet but heard from Dean/Cas before), Empty asks for more to bargain (all his power, instead of just part) or just simply deny, Jack has to compromise and eventually agree the deal
+>
+> (intercut/switch to Cas POV in the end? echo chap.1 Cas's "dream", Cas realizes those dreams are real)

 ## Chap 9

 > So now Dean/Cas know the key is to let Jack has feeling again, show him feelings and love.
 Cas hugs Jack, Dean hugs both of them.
 They keep talking, evoking memories of past events, keep asking Jack when something happened, how did he feel (those events all related to Cas and Dean; a bit like Hell trial 3 when converting demon).
 >
-> some might be hypothetical, let Jack imagine Cas or Dean dead, or something similar. all of them pained at imagination, Cas/Dean pass their feelings (both to each other and their caring for Jack) to Jack.
+> some might be hypothetical, let Jack imagine Cas or Dean dead permanently, or something similar. all of them pained at imagination, Cas/Dean pass their feelings (both to each other and their caring for Jack) to Jack.
 >
 > Bobby POV, see Cas's grace and Dean's soul pass light to Jack, embrace Jack.
-Bobby realizes more than ever it's a father-son bonding moment (add a little flashback of Bobby&Dean, their father-son bonding memory)
+Bobby realizes more than ever it's a father-son bonding moment (add a little flashback of Bobby&Dean, their father-son bonding memory) (Bobby might want to leave the scene, Dean might invite him in, adding in his love for all of them to help the saving too, Bobby sees all of them like his kids)
 >
-> Jack's eyes turn gold, he can feel feelings and love again (his feeling and care for Dean/Cas, Dean/Cas's love for each other and the world, so he knows to love the world too; a lot of flashback visuals), it's like their combined grace-soul fulfills his missing soul and becomes full again.
+> Jack's eyes turn gold, he can feel feelings and love again (his feeling and care for Dean/Cas, Dean/Cas's love for each other and the world, Bobby's love for all of them and vice versa, so he knows to love the world too; a lot of flashback visuals, since the moment of his birth/Cas's S12E23 death, to so many other times), it's like their combined grace-soul fulfills his missing soul and becomes full again.
 >
 > Jack eventually tells them he loves them, they know old Jack is back.
 All of them hug and cry and relieved and happy.

 ## Chap 10

+> Jack might ask if Dean/Cas want to go to Earth.
+Dean might hesitate a little (mostly because Sam is there), Cas asks what Jack wants, Jack wants them stay, Heaven has a lot of work to do, God needs guidance and teacher and *father* (as he realizes), so they stay.
+>
-> From the experience, Jack raises concern he shouldn't be the one making sole decisions and rules, just in case his judgement goes wrong.
-Dean suggests he can consult them, they can make decision together.
+> They discuss what to do next.
+Dean/Cas/Bobby content with taking heavenly vacation, Cas remembers having job to do to help Jack, Dean/Bobby volunteer to help with anything they can.
+Jack raises concern he shouldn't be the one making sole decisions and rules, just in case his judgement goes wrong again like he just did.
+Dean suggests he can always consult them, they can make decision together (but they don't have a good track record of good decision-making either, even with their best intention).
 Cas/Bobby suggest one more step further, they can make a democratic system.
 >
-> So they make decision: The monarch God system isn't good, they'll change toward a democratic god system. the power might be mostly still centralized on Jack, but the decision of what to do and what to help or not help would be up to the committee ("Power corrupts, absolute power corrupts absolutely", he's only 2 years old, he doesn't trust his own decision), God shouldn't be a single deity but a collateral term of many wise minds.
-Dean/Cas/Bobby be the first members in the committee, but even they know they can't always trust their judgement, they've made so many mistakes before.
+> So they make collateral decision: The monarch God system isn't good, they'll change toward a democratic god system. the power might be mostly still centralized on Jack, but the decision of what to do and what to help or not help would be up to the committee ("Power corrupts, absolute power corrupts absolutely", he's only 2 years old, he doesn't trust his own decision), God shouldn't be a single deity but a collateral term of many wise minds.
+Dean/Cas/Bobby be the first members in the committee (reserve a seat for Sam once he comes), but even they know they can't always trust their judgement, they've made so many mistakes before.
 >
 > Cas suggesting there are so many wise people in the history that end up in Heaven, why not include their opinions.
 (Jack eyes bright: "I know exactly who to invite" Dean: "I'll prepare the booze -- are they all okay with a little alcohol party?"
 Cas: "Not Gandhi, but Lincoln accepts it, he's particularly fond of Applejack."
 "And Martin Luther King?"
 "Orange juice and vodka" "So a Screwdriver.
 Noted.")
 >
-> Hopeful happy ending.
-(Before the ending, Jack asks if Dean/Cas want to go to Earth.
-Dean might do, Cas asks what Jack wants, Jack wants them stay, so they stay.)
+> Hopeful happy ending. a whole new world with wise democratic god system

 ###### [END]